storiesbang/study-timer/README.md

 ## How to Use

-1. Open the `index.html` file in your web browser.
+1. Visit the website at [https://storiesbang.github.io/study-timer/](https://storiesbang.github.io/study-timer/).
 2. Create a category for your study session.
 3. Select the timer mode (Countdown or Stopwatch).
 4. Set the countdown time if needed.